Blended learning combines face to face learning and online learning. The traditional classroom mixed with a technology based approach to learning.

 The technology approach for online education will commonly utilise a learning management system.
 Take a look at this critique of LMS by Leigh Blackall.

-Remember to consider your change management strategy as you develop and change the delivery of education, as this may really challenge the traditionalists (students and educators).
-In nursing there are so many skills and specialities to learn that delivering one standardised educational approach may not be the most effective approach to delivering education.
+Remember to consider your change management strategy as you develop the delivery of education.
+Changing methods may really challenge traditionalists (students and educators).
+In nursing, there are numerous skills and specialities to learn.
+Offering one standardised educational approach may not be the most effective way to deliver education.

 References